Inter-Services Public Relations: Principal media network

-On regular basis, the ISPR release televised press releases on regarding the ongoing military exercises, and notified the civilian media about the ingenious strategic arsenal testings.
+On a regular basis, the ISPR releases televised press releases on ongoing military exercises and notifies the civilian media about the strategic arsenal tests.

 Apart from functioning as the public relations body of the armed forces, the ISPR handles exclusive dissemination of information regarding Pakistan's ongoing military contingency operations.

-Controversies

-In recent years, there have been accusations of ISPR going beyond its domain and meddling in media affairs to undermine democracy.
-Concerns have been raised on ISPR handling media channels such as Bol TV and Pak TV and radio stations such as FM 89.04, FM 96.00 to indoctrinate pro-military narrative.

-ISPR has regularly been criticized for posting inflammatory tweets on their official Twitter account.
-In April 2017, Lieutenant Gen Asif Ghafoor (a BPS-21 officer) posted a tweet 'rejecting' Prime Minister's directives to probe Dawn Leaks controversy.
-After huge public outcry over the choice of words, ISPR had to redact its earlier tweet.

 Media productions

-Since the 1990s, the ISPR has been producing miniseries, drama, and films on military fiction.
+Since the 1990s, the ISPR has been producing mini-series, drama, and films on military fiction.
 The first ISPR drama was Sunehray Din which was released in 1991.
 Some of the most famous dramas of ISPR include Ehd-e-Wafa, Waar, Shahpar, Ek Thi Marium and Sinf-e-Aahan.
-Apart from dramas, the ISPR has also released many songs with the first one being titled "Rang Layega Shaheedon Ka Lahoo" which was released in 2009.
-ISPR has also released documentary films with the first one being The Glorious Resolve, released in 2011.
-ISPR is well known for its media productions.
+ISPR also made its first animated series Team Muhafiz in collaboration with Geo Entertainment which broadcast in 2022.
+Apart from dramas, the ISPR has also released many songs with the first one being titled "Rang Layega Shaheedon Ka Lahoo".
+ISPR has also released documentary films with the one being The Glorious Resolve, released in 2018.